IlianPihlajamaa/SelfPropelledVoronoi.jl/README.md

 ## Basic Usage / Example

-The `example/test.jl` script provides a starting point for understanding how to set up and run a basic simulation.

 Running the code typically consists of the following steps: initialize a small number of particles, define simulation parameters, and run the simulation for a set number of steps.

-Here's a conceptual example of how to use the main module and run a simulation:
+Below is a conceptual example of how to use the main module and run a simulation.
+See also the [Documentation](https://IlianPihlajamaa.github.io/SelfPropelledVoronoi.jl/dev).

 ```julia
 using SelfPropelledVoronoi